brigadecore/brigade/docs/topics/scripting.md

 goodbye.run()
 ```

-Now the output of running this command with `lsd` might be a little surprising:
+Now the output of running this command with `brig` might be a little surprising:

 ```
 Started brigade-worker-01brx9n20bsjxeweggtzb7fpka-master